hajimes/mmh3/docs/api.md

 ## Functions for immutables

-The following functions are used to hash immutables, that is, `bytes` and `str`.
-The string inputs are converted to bytes with `utf-8` encoding.
+The following functions are used to hash immutable types, specifically `bytes` and `str`.
+String inputs are automatically converted to `bytes` using UTF-8 encoding before hashing.

 ```{eval-rst}
 .. autofunction:: mmh3.hash